nicklaw5/flaq/README.md

 6. Click ***Apply*** and ***OK*** to save the changes
 7. Select ***Start Streaming*** to start streaming to the server

-Once you've started streaming, you can watch the stream by running `yarn -cwd ./client start` and opening your browser to http://localhost:8888/.
+Once you've started streaming, you can watch the stream by running `yarn --cwd=./client start` and opening your browser to http://localhost:8888/.

 ## Third-party Documentation